kjayem/kjayem/README.md

 ### Hi there 👋

-I am an artist from Seoul, South Korea.
+I am an creative developer / producer from Seoul, South Korea!

-For me, creating things to express my thoughts and feelings has given me one of the biggest joys in life.
-My favorite way of expression is through sound, which I play through music in ways such as producing music, playing instruments, and listening to them.

-Then I use other forms of expression like coding for the visual side of things.

 I am also active on these platforms 👇👇👇
 <br>